AlejandroGutierrezB/CRA-template-noboilerplate/README.md

 ## Motivation

 I use Create React App pretty much often.
 I am sure that many are already sick of dealing with erasing all the boilerplate every time you start a new react project with CRA.
 This is the most basic template posible, so that anybody can use it without worrying if there is something missing.
-I wanted to learn and show how to do it in an [article](https://dev.to/alejandrogutierrezb/make-your-own-create-react-app-the-quick-and-easy-way-3elc), so from here everyone can create their own version to their liking.
+I wanted to learn and show how to do it in an [article](https://dev.to/alejandrogutierrezb/make-your-own-create-react-app-the-quick-and-easy-way-3elc), so from here everyone can create their own version in accordance to their needs.